Editor's Note: This post was originally published in February 2016 and has been updated with new content and details for

-By adjusting a common engagement metric, the “like” into something more nuanced, Facebook makes it easier for you to analyze how your customers feel about your brand.
+By adjusting a common engagement metric, the “like,” into something more nuanced, Facebook makes it easier for you to analyze how your customers feel about your brand.
 With Facebook Reactions and the right social media tools, companies can delve deeper into each campaign’s successes and failures, gaining valuable insights into Facebook post reactions.

 As Reactions continue to evolve, the real question for marketers will be how to best use the new data streams, and even whether to separate them at all.
 Are all Reactions just likes that have been sorted?
 Or should some of the Reactions be worth more than others (like loves vs. likes)?
 Personally, I think one of the most intriguing opportunities Reactions will present marketers is targeting specific emojis with their posts and analyzing whether such attempts are successful.

 Brand Resources for Facebook Reactions

 Reactions are an extension of the Like Button to give people quick and easy ways to share their reactions to a post.
 The Reactions collection includes: Like, Love, Care, Haha, Wow, Angry, and Sad.
 To ensure consistent and accurate use, never alter, rotate, embellish, or attempt to recreate the Reactions.
 Never alter the shape and proportion of the Reactions (and surrounding UI) for any reason.
 Reactions are not emojis or individual icons, and they cannot be used in this way.
 It is important to show these reactions in the same way as they are intended to be used on Facebook - as a quick and easy way to express how you feel.
 Use Reactions only as they appear and exactly how they function within the context of Facebook UI.
 Reactions cannot be used for creative purposes.
 Only use Reactions as a collection - do not use them as individual icons or as the most prominent feature of your marketing.

 Facebook Emoji List